2024 Château Angélus 1e Grand Cru Classé Saint-Emilion

 Tasting notes

-The color is deep purple, intense and vibrant.
-On the nose, the wine opens with expressive aromas of ripe Merlot—black fruit and floral accents—then the complexity of Cabernet Franc emerges: violets, peony, pepper, and menthol .
-The palate is powerful, energetic, and full-bodied, with rich, silky tannins like cashmere .
-The oak aging is subtly interwoven, providing structure without dominating.
+The color is deep purple, intense, and vibrant.
+On the nose, the wine opens with expressive aromas of ripe Merlot – black fruit and floral accents – followed by the complexity of Cabernet Franc: violets, peony, pepper, and menthol .
+The taste is powerful, energetic, and full, with rich, silky tannins like cashmere .
+The oak aging is subtly integrated and provides structure without dominating.
 A wine with impressive aging potential.

-Order information and wine and food pairing advice
+Ordering information and food and wine pairing advice

-The Château Angélus 2024 is a wine for special occasions and refined dishes.
-Think tournedos Rossini, truffle risotto, or slow-cooked game with figs. This wine will be available from early 2027 .
+The Château Angélus 2024 is a wine for special moments and refined dishes.
+Think of Tournedos Rossini, truffle risotto, or slow-cooked game with figs. This wine will be available from early 2027 .

 Available as of Mar 31, 2027